• Skip to primary navigation

 It can be messy – consider yourself forewarned!

-And voilà you have a completed pin cushion!
+And voilà you have a custom pincushion!

-Top 10 tips for quilted pin cushion success:
+Top 10 tips for quilted pincushion success

 1. Have fun!